Save 15% with JRB15 Coupon Code: https://www.apecanyon.com/ See the: JRB Collection Ropes |

 - Strength: 30.1 kN or 6770 lb

-9.5mm, Ape Canyon Ghillie.
-Fantastic color.
-Great for a rappel rope, or SRT or a Universal System, but stiffer than the other ropes.
-In DSRT, stiffer ropes require more effort to get 2 strands flowing through a Garda Hitch in ascent.
+This 9.5 mm rope has a fantastic color scheme for a hunter and works well as a rappel rope, or SRT or a Universal System.
+However, it is stiffer than ideal.
+This is noticed particularly in DSRT, requiring more effort to get 2 strands flowing through a Garda Hitch in ascent.

 - Construction: Polyester core and sheath